 Every neighborhood or golf course has a few sledding hills.
 The only cost is the acquisition of a speedy sled.
 You do need a little snow but there is typically lots of that during the winter in Vail.

 It is the perfect impromptu winter sport.
 Pull on some warm clothes, grab a sled and head to the nearest sledding hill.
 Laughter and smiles are sure to ensue!

-Sledding is a great way to spontaneously get the kids out of the house for some fresh air, wear them out running back up the hill, and just have FUN.
-Plus the only cost is that of procuring a sled.
-I have seen a few sledding crashes so our kids do wear their ski helmets, at least on the bigger Vail sledding hills.
+Sledding is a great way to spontaneously get the kids out of the house during a snowy Vail winter for some fresh air, wear them out running back up the hill, and just have FUN.
+Plus the only cost is that of buying a sled.
+I have seen a few sledding crashes so our kids do wore their ski helmets, at least on the bigger Vail sledding hills as youngsters.